kadyb/TrailMapper/README.md

 <!-- badges: end -->

 **TrailMapper** is an R package for morphometric analysis of trails.
-This is an open-source implementation of the ArcGIS toolbox.
+This is an open-source implementation of the ArcGIS toolbox created by Tweneboah Kodua Dwamena.

 ## Installation